Who are they?

 What do they do?

-All London postcodes (and sometimes beyond) can access at-home tuition and from further afield for online tuition – the latter, now accounting for 10 per cent of the business (and growing), is popular among ‘younger generation digital natives and moody teenagers who just want to be in their bedroom’ and ‘international families looking to keep up with the British syllabus whilst abroad.’
+All London postcodes (and sometimes beyond) can access at-home tuition and from further afield for online tuition (especially since COVID), is popular among ‘younger generation digital natives and moody teenagers who just want to be in their bedroom’ and ‘international families looking to keep up with the British syllabus whilst abroad.’

 Around half the pupils (whose minimum age is 6) get help in 7+, 11+ and 13+; the remainder seek support with GCSEs, iGCSEs and A levels.
-Nothing wild and wacky on offer - ‘We were asked yesterday if we offered yoga tuition, then later chess tuition – “no” and “no” were the answers,’ says Mary.
-Nor do they offer residential placements or home schooling, although they have placed the odd tutor in certain subjects for kids out of the school system.
+Unusually, they also offer CEM assessments for 7+, 11+ and 13+.
+A digital diagnostic test taken at home, this identifies subject strengths and weaknesses is also used by top schools in the UK to identify students who meet their selection criteria.
+For 11+, there are also courses and workshops, scholarship groups, mock exams and school entrance advice.
+No residential placements or home schooling, although they have placed the odd tutor in certain subjects for kids out of the school system.

 SEN is a forte – they have oodles of highly qualified and experienced SEN teachers and they’ve recently started offering dyslexia consultations with a lead researcher in special needs at King’s University, who is also a lead assessor at Dyslexia Action.
-As such, they’re often contacted by SEN departments of schools.
-They also work with local authorities and virtual schools in London, notably Barnet, Islington and Kensington and Chelsea and recently have placed multiple tutors to support, teach and mentor children who have suffered due to the Grenfell disaster.
+As such, they increasingly work with local authorities and virtual schools in London, notably Barnet, Islington and Kensington and Chelsea and recently have placed multiple tutors to support, teach and mentor children who have suffered due to the Grenfell disaster.
 ‘Our teachers love this kind of work, where they feel they can make a real difference.’

 Background and basics